Tutorial: Writing your First Commodore Component

 ...

-Since Argo CD, itself managed by Steward, is watching these repositories, it will pick up the new state and seamlessly deploy it across our two clusters in a few minutes.
+What is happening behind the scenes?
+Argo CD, itself managed by Steward, is watching these repositories; it will automatically pick up the new state, and seamlessly deploy it across our two clusters in a few minutes.

 With K9s we can watch our clusters as they pick up the changes and apply them in all transparency.
 The namespace syn-fortune